ARE YOU WORRIED ABOUT SOMEONE?

 Students may communicate with you directly regarding their concerns or difficulties.
 However, it is common to struggle with identifying and communicating their distress.
 Here are some signs that may indicate a student experiencing distress:

-- Statements to other people about hurting themselves or other people.
+- made statements about hurting themselves or other people.

 Mental Health Emergencies

-- Statements about suicidal thoughts, intentions, or attempts OR
+- Student makes statements about suicidal thoughts, intentions, or attempts AND/OR

-- Imminent threats or aggressive behavior toward others OR
+- Imminent threats or aggressive behavior toward others AND/OR

 - Loss of contact with reality including hallucinations and delusions

-Once you have a better understanding of the student’s situation and consider it is not an emergency, it may be appropriate to give the student information about Student Health & Wellness.
-Email: firstname.lastname@example.org or call 212-678-3955.
+Once you have a better understanding of the student’s situation and consider it is not an emergency, it may be appropriate to give the student information about Student Support & Advocacy.
+Email: firstname.lastname@example.org or call 212-678-3619.